 Canola Oil for Soap Making

-I don’t use Canola oil in my soap making because it is a genetically modified product, but that is not saying it is bad for soap.
+I don’t use Canola oil in my soap making because it is a genetically modified product, but that is not to say it is bad for soap.
 Canola oil is used by many soap makers and is safe to use.

 It is just my choice.
 When it comes to Canola Oil vs Olive Oil.
 I choose Olive Oil.

-She found that it was getting harder to make a profit using such a large quantity of Olive oil and switched, she replaced the Olive Oil in her soap to a 80/20 Olive/Canola mix and then later she switched to a 50/50 mix.
+She found that it was getting harder to make a profit using such a large quantity of Olive oil and switched, she replaced the Olive Oil in her soap with an 80/20 Olive/Canola mix, and then later she switched to a 50/50 mix.

 We did comparisons between my or our old recipe and her new 50/50 mix.
 We found that the 50/50 mix created a much softer bar and in time these bars did go rancid if not used up within a year.
 The 80/20 appeared to produce a much more stable bar more consistent with the old recipe.

-The reason she switched over in the first place was to try and reduce the costs, which are substantial.
-A 16L of Olive oil will cost around 12 cents an ounce, where as the same size container of Canola Oil will cost 4 1/2 cents an ounce.
+The reason she switched over in the first place was to try and reduce costs, which were substantial.
+At that time a 16L of Olive oil cost around 12 cents an ounce, whereas the same size container of Canola Oil will cost 4 1/2 cents an ounce.

-That’s a big savings when you are selling soap.
+That’s a huge saving when you are selling soap.

 A Canola Oil Bar

-Canola will still make a nice bar, although it will take longer to saponify if using larger amounts.
+Canola Oil will still make a nice bar of soap, although it will take longer to saponify if using larger amounts.

 Often you will find that the sap values for Olive and Canola are the same in one resource and then different in another.

-My advise when using Canola oil for soap making is to use a Certified Organic Oil and use some Olive oil as well as Coconut and Palm oil.
+My advice if you want to use Canola oil for soap making is to use a Certified Organic Oil and use some Olive oil as well as Coconut and Palm oil in your recipe.